 When guessing right, players will get a cube representing the crop they recently correctly deduced.

 A mini set-collection is implemented in the game to spice up the game a bit.
 Players can exchange these cubes (from a set of different crops) with VP.

 Like other puzzle games, the only variability offered in this game is the different puzzles (scenarios on the board) you can play.
 Playing the same scenario will not be as fun because you might have remembered the positions of all the landscapes and crops.

-Just like their other games, Pachamama is quite family-friendly.
+Just like their other games, Tiwanaku is quite family-friendly.
 The Minesweeper-like feeling brings the vibe the older audiences are familiar with.
 The game is simple, and it only needs your logic to win the game.
 I am concerned with the replay value, but the variability is most probably not a problem.

 Check out their Gamefound project for more details.
 It will be live starting October 19th.